-Community Engagement In Standish Neighbourhood Plan
+6. Community Engagement In The Standish Neighbourhood Plan

-Standish Voice has consulted widely with the public and businesses during the creation of Standish Neighbourhood Plan.
+6.1 Standish Voice has consulted widely with the public and businesses during the creation of the Standish Neighbourhood Plan.

-To publicise the various stages of the Neighbourhood Plan, Standish Voice used leaflet drops to homes across the village, combined with leaflets given to children in Standish's four schools to take home and distributed to local businesses and public buildings.
-Posters were displayed in public buildings and shops and on public noticeboards across the village.
+6.2 To publicise the various stages of the Neighbourhood Plan, Standish Voice used leaflet drops to homes across the village, combined with leaflets given to children in Standish's four schools to take home and also distributed them to local businesses and in public buildings.
+Posters were displayed in public buildings and shops and on noticeboards across the village.

-Standish Voice has used public events - notably the 50th anniversary celebration of Standish Library, Standish Dog Show and Standish Christmas Market in 2016 and 2017, to publicise the work of Standish Voice and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming.
+6.3 Standish Voice has used public events - notably the 50th anniversary celebration of Standish Library, Standish Dog Show and Standish Christmas Market in 2016 and 2017 - to publicise the work of Standish Voice and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming.

-Standish Voice has used the local media to publicise the work of Standish Voice and the Neighbourhood Plan, and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening, on their website, Wigan Today and also in Local Life magazine.
+6.4 Standish Voice uses the local media to publicise its work, including the Neighbourhood Plan and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening Post, on their website, Wigan Today, and also in Local Life magazine.

-Standish Voice has used social media - Twitter and especially Facebook - extensively to publicise the various stages of the Neighbourhood Plan and to promote debate and feedback from residents.
+6.5 Standish Voice has used social media - Twitter and especially Facebook (6,652 Facebook Follows as of October, 2018) - extensively to publicise the various stages of the Neighbourhood Plan and to promote debate and feedback from residents.
 An article is posted on Facebook on average at least once each day on the Standish Voice page about various aspects of life in the village and this has included the Neighbourhood Plan.
 Standish Voice has also conducted specific Question and Answer sessions on Facebook and other local Facebook pages have also discussed the Neighbourhood Plan.